onedr0p/k3s-homeops-ansible/README.md

 There are points that are opinionated for my environment.
 For example, I keep all my secrets in code, but use encryption to limit access to them.
 This enables my environment to be portable and also secure.

 This is also serving as a learning environment for Ansible too.
-PRs welcome and comments also welcome. :)
+PRs and comments welcome. :)

 ## Sources: